HobnobMancer/SI_Foltanyi_et_al_2023/README.md

 Using the MSA did not signficantly increase the number of functionally relevant hits returned by HHpred.
 In general, the results between the two queries were similar.
 This potentially reflects the limited knowledge pool for _Thermotoga_ glycoside hydrolase GH3 proteins.

-## Interrogation of the CAZy database
+## 3.Interrogation of the CAZy database

 A series of SQL commands were peformed to interrogoate the local CAZyme database.
 The commands are presented [here](https://hobnobmancer.github.io/Foltanyi_et_al_2022/sql_queries/), and all results are stored in the repository in the [`sql_queries/` dir](https://github.com/HobnobMancer/Foltanyi_et_al_2022/tree/master/sql_queries).

-## Exploration of a GH3-CE complex
+## 4. Exploration of a GH3-CE7 complex

+More detailed explanation of the method for identifying the novel GH3-CE7 complex, and all commands used is presented [here](https://hobnobmancer.github.io/Foltanyi_et_al_2022/supplementary/methods/exploration_of_a_gh3_ce_complex)

 Exploration of the local CAZyme database revealed the frequent co-occurence of a GH3 and CE4 and/or CE7 protein in the same _Thermotoga_ genomes.
 This mirrored the proposal of possible GH3-CE4 and/or GH3-CE7 complexes in the literature.
-To explore the probability of a GH3 and CE4 and/or CE7 complexes in
-_Thermotoga_ genomes, the CAZomes (all CAZymes incoded in a genome) of _Thermotoga_ genomes were annotated.
-The flanking genes of each GH3 protein in the
-_Thermotoga_ genomes were then identified using FlaGs (Saha _et al_., 2021).
+To explore the probability of a GH3 and CE4 and/or CE7 complexes in _Thermotoga_ genomes, the CAZomes (all CAZymes incoded in a genome) of _Thermotoga_ genomes were annotated.
+The flanking genes of each GH3 protein in the _Thermotoga_ genomes were then identified using FlaGs (Saha _et al_., 2021).

 > Saha, C. K, Pires, R. S., Brolin, H., Delannoy, M., Atkinson, G. C. (2021) 'FlaGs and webFlaGs: discovering novel biology through the analysis of gene neighbourhood conservation', Bioinformatics, 37(9), pp. 1312–1314